Delta to buy 20% of LATAM for $1.9 billion in regional shake-up

 As part of the deal, Delta will also acquire four A350 aircraft from LATAM and assume LATAM’s commitment to purchase another 10 A350s to be delivered between 2020 and 2025 for an undisclosed sum.

-Delta also owns stakes in Grupo Aeromexico, Air France KLM, China Eastern, Brazil’s Gol , Virgin Atlantic and Korean Air Lines Co’s parent company.

-It has also been negotiating a 10% stake in Alitalia .
+It has also been negotiating a 10% stake in Alitalia.
 That plan has not changed with the LATAM deal, which Delta started studying about three months ago after an approach by a third party, Bastian said.
-(Reporting by Tracy Rucinski; Additional reporting by David Sherwood in Santiago and Marcelo Rochabrun in Sao Paulo; Editing by Dan Grebler)